 This way you can take the proper time to plan any features or functionality, design interfaces, and if needed, create a rough prototype.
 Once everyone agrees on what you’re developing, you’ll be able to provide a more accurate estimate, and manage expectations.

 Deeply understanding these parameters will help you develop the right deliverables, budget, and timeline for this project, and, ultimately, avoid scope creep.

 A discovery session can ensure your project scope fits the client’s expectations like a finely tailored suit.
 If it fits properly from the get go, they’re not going to come back three weeks later and ask you to hem the pants, move a button, or worse, change the fabric.

 Break big projects into smaller projects

+One of the most common causes of scope creep is biting off more than you can chew on project size.
 Small, bite-size chunks are safer to swallow and there’s less chance of choking.

 It’s easier to define scope for small, straightforward projects, but large ones can easily balloon because it’s impossible to know what might emerge months down the road, the deeper you get into the weeds

 Look at ways to break the project down into sprints, and plan and budget each of those as separate and distinct projects.
 Once you finish the first phase, it may inform changes or additions to the next phase, and this gives you the latitude to adjust accordingly.

 Involve your team in scoping the project